mikefarah/yq/CONTRIBUTING.md

 # Documentation

-The documentation is a bit of a mixed bag (sorry in advanced, I do plan on simplifying it...) - with some parts automatically generated and stiched together and some statically defined.
+The documentation is a bit of a mixed bag (sorry in advance, I do plan on simplifying it...) - with some parts automatically generated and stiched together and some statically defined.

 Documentation is written in markdown, and is published in the 'gitbook' branch.